ranjanjyoti152/Smart-NVR/README.md

 - Create focused Regions of Interest rather than analyzing the entire frame
 - Configure detection thresholds to balance accuracy and false positives
 - Ensure your GPU has adequate VRAM for the number of camera streams
+- With MongoDB, consider indexing frequently queried fields for faster retrieval

 ## Troubleshooting